mss2221/saccomano/CV.md

 “Moved by the Music: Encounters in Space with the Electroacoustic Sounds of Ryoji Ikeda”<br/>
  Sounding Out the Space (conference), Dublin Institute of Technology, November 2017.

-“Reich, Repetition, and Ricoeur: Four Organs as a Bridge to Time and Narrative”<br/> Theorizing Music Temporality (department conference), Columbia University, New York, May 2014.
+“Reich, Repetition, and Ricoeur: Four Organs as a Bridge to Time and Narrative”<br/> Theorizing Music Temporality (department conference), Columbia University, New&nbsp;York, May 2014.

 <br/>